luslab/oz-bulk-rnaseq/F. QC of Aligned Reads.md

 5.  `ALT`: The alternate allele(s) on the forward strand.
 More than one may be present.
 6.  `QUAL`: A probability that the  `REF/ALT`  variant exists at this site.
 It is in Phred scale, just as the FASTQ quality and the MAPQ field in the SAM file are.
 7.  `FILTER`: The name of filters that the variant fails to pass, or the value  `PASS`  if the variant passed all filters.
 If the  `FILTER`  value is  `.`, then no filtering has been applied to the record.
 8.  `INFO`: Contains the site-specific annotations represented as  `ID=VALUE`  format.
+Represents all samples.
-9.  `FORMAT`: Sample-level annotations as colon separated TAGS:
+9.  `FORMAT`: Represents individual samples.
+Sample-level annotations as colon separated TAGS:

 *FORMAT/AD* ..
 Allelic depth (Number=R,Type=Integer)
 *FORMAT/ADF* ..
 Allelic depths on the forward strand (Number=R,Type=Integer)